daryllxd/lifelong-learning/self-improvement/books/fierce-conversations-susan-scott.md

   - Am I fully extended in my capabilities?
   - Is there value and fulfillment in my work today?
   - What unmet needs am I moved and positioned to meet?

+# Come Out from Behind Yourself into the Conversation and Make It Real

+- *Authenticity is not something you have; it's something you choose.*
+- People often speak out when they are anonymous.
+We have to claim our failures as much as our successes.
+- It's unreal conversations that should scare us to death.
+Whoever said talk is cheap was mistaken.
+Unreal conversations are incredibly expensive for everyone.
+- Ineffectiveness can be stealthy.
+It doesn't always come right out and smack you in the face.
+- Whether you're running an organization, a team within an organization, or your life, you are required to be responsive to your world.
+- Thoreau's Walden: **The cost of a thing is the amount of what I will call life that is required to be exchanged for it, immediately or in the long run.** The bigger house, the stuff we buy.
+- The cost of a practice is the amount of time, energy, and dollars that must be exchanged for it, immediately or in the long run.
+- *Though you might have run into that burning house, your courage may be failing you where it counts most, in your day-to-day interactions with the people who are central to your success and happiness.*
+- The desire to keep our jobs/our good standing with colleagues overrides the impulse to disclose that the latest plan is a really bad idea.
+- Tell the truth, admit mistakes, and reveal your plan.
+Problems rarely solve themselves, and let's talk about it.
+This is not as easy as it seems:
+  - The truth is complicated.
+  - There will always be someone who rejects your version.
+"My truth is truer than yours."
+  - Human nature is hardwired to lie, especially when it comes to integrity.
+- What to do?
+  - Own up to mistakes.
+Don't just say "mistakes were made".
+  - Make yourself available for impromptu conversations.
+  - Remain open and available even to those who don't believe you.
+- Weak leaders want agreement.
+Strong leaders want the truth.
+They tell the truth as they understand it and encourage those they lead to tell them the whole truth, paint the whole picture, even if it's ugly, unpleasant, or not what we wish it to be.
+- *Not having meetings where you talk about things will take you longer in the long run.*
+- What is the most important thing that we should be talking about?
+What are our mokitas, the elephants in the room that we're ignoring?
+- A painful realization when you reach forty or fifty is the realization that you have no discernible identity, and that somehow, your identity has been compromised.
+- How do you feel about your life today?
+- What are key aspects of the future you desire?
+- Given the gap between your current reality and your ideal future, what conversations do we need to have with others?
+- *It is important to spend time conversing with myself, because all conversations are with myself, and sometimes they involve other people.*
+- I may think I see you as you are, but in truth, I see you as I am.
+I see you through my highly individualized context.
+- Conversations with others:
+  - Boss: career ambitions.
+  - Family members: how do we resolve the challenges of our lives.
+  - Direct reports: how can I resolve not feeling they are reliable anymore?
+- ***Do take it personally.
+Work is personal.
+Leading is personal.
+Everything is personal, if you've addressed "Who am I?" and "What price am I willing to pay to be that?"***
+- There is no workable separation of selves at work and at home.
+We are ourselves all over the place, and it is this real self that is felt and experienced at a deeply personal level by ourselves and everyone on the receiving end of us, whether we acknowledge it or not.

+# Be Here, Prepared to be Nowhere Else

+- Only when we genuinely see the people who are important to us can we hope to succeed as agents for positive change.
+- When someone REALLY asks, we really answer.
+And, somehow, both of us are validated.
+Think for a moment about the kind of attention you bring to your conversations.
+When you chat with someone, are you really listening to them?
+- We all know this person who is "I've been hanging out with you for years, and I still don't know who you are or what you want."
+- Are you so unengaged or unengaging that nobody hears you, nobody listens to you, or nobody really responds to you?
+  - Too polite, too self-conscious, too self-absorbed, too politically correct, too cautious.
+  - If you feel that a conversation is needed, it usually is.
+- Eye contact.
+Call out people if they are not looking at you.
+"If you aren't looking at the people n your team when you're talking with them, they may feel they're invisible to you.
+They may feel devalued.
+Is that what you want?
+- Don't just listen to words.
+Listen to the whole person.